-This stone pillar is not only the nation's tallest obelisk, but also the world's.
+This stone pillar is not only the nation's tallest obelisk but also the world's.
 It stands at over 555 feet, a grandiose dedication to the United States' first president and commander-in-chief of the Continental Army.
-The monument is in the same area as the Reflecting Pool and the Lincoln Memorial, so it's a great place to go in order to see all three.
+The monument is in the same area as the Reflecting Pool and the Lincoln Memorial, so it's easy to cover these three famous DC attractions in one go.

 The White House is a spectacular tribute to the resilience of the nation and the character of its presidents; it has been set ablaze, reconstructed, and added to for years and still remains in good condition today.
 It has been the official residence of every president of the United States since John Adams.
 Tour guides can take you to the White House as part of your tour with them around noteworthy places in the city, or you can take yourself and snap the obligatory pictures in front of the fence.